rizlagatwick/pfsense-vpn-rotator/README.md

-# pfSense Client VPN Rotator (`pfsense-vpn-rotator.sh`)
+# pfSense Client VPN Rotator / Randomizer

 ## Overview

-`pfsense-vpn-rotator.sh` is a shell script designed for pfSense systems to automate the rotation of OpenVPN server addresses and ports for **existing** OpenVPN client configurations.
+`pfsense-vpn-rotator.sh` is a shell script specifically designed for pfSense systems.
+Its primary function is to automate the process of rotating and randomizing server addresses and ports for **existing** OpenVPN client configurations.
+This script ensures dynamic and secure VPN connections by periodically altering the VPN endpoints.

 ## Features